Halloween Apple Teeth Treats are silly and super easy to make. Great for an after-school snack, playdate treat, or

 Start off by slicing up each of your green apples into a lengthwise wedge with a sharp paring knife.
 If you can make sure to have an even number of slices, as you will need two for each mouth.

 Next place your mini marshmallows lying flat on the peanut butter.
 Do as many teeth as you would like.
 I did some that just had snaggly teeth.

-This monster teeth treat literally takes minutes to assemble, and it is a great way to sneak in a little fruit into your kiddo’s diet.
+This monster teeth treat literally takes minutes to assemble, and it is a great way to sneak a little fruit into your kiddo's diet.
 Kids love a fun snack, and these monster teeth are just that.

 Halloween Safety Tips

-If you plan to trick or treat follow these safety tips below to stay safe while you are out loading up your candy bags and snacking on your monster teeth.
+If you plan to trick or treat follow these safety tips below to stay safe while you are out loading up your candy bags and snacking on your Halloween treats.

 Crosswalks | Make sure you are using crosswalks when you can.
 When it is getting dark it can be hard to see kids running across the road, and you could easily get hit.